THE ROYAL CONSTITUTION OF VOLLETNIA

 Section 10.
 Scheduling

-The Parliament shall meet for no more than 25 consecutive weeks a year, unless a time extension is granted by the King.
+The Polinsraadt shall meet for no more than 26 consecutive weeks a year, unless a time extension is granted by the King.

-The King's solemn duty is to act as a Supreme guardian of the Volletnian people, their rights, and their liberties.
+The King's solemn duty is to act as a Supreme guardian and Executive Authority of the Volletnian people, their rights, and their liberties.
 As the pinnacle of Volletnia, the King represents the best of Volletnian society, and is the proponent of freedom.

 Section 2.
 King and how chosen.